sUNC-Utilities/docs.sunc.su/docs/Debug/getproto.md

 # `debug.getproto`

-!!! warning "C closures not supported"
+!!! warning "C closures are not supported"

     This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), since C closures do not contain Luau function prototypes.

 `#!luau debug.getproto` returns a specific function prototype from a Luau function by index.
-Optionally, it can search for **active instances** of the prototype (functions currently in memory) if the `#!luau activated` parameter is set to `true`.
+Optionally, it can search for **active functions** of the proto, if the `#!luau activated` parameter is set to `true`.

+These are internal function definitions (e.g. nested functions) that exist as part of the compiled bytecode, even if they aren't assigned or called.

 ```luau
 function debug.getproto(func: (...any) -> (...any) | number, index: number, activated: boolean?): (...any) -> (...any) | { (...any) -> (...any) }